 Loyalty in the Cypriot business environment is typically to the person and not their company.
 Expats should keep this in mind when considering changing jobs or retrenching staff.

-Business meetings in Cyprus have a tendency to go off topic and are often completely free of concrete decisions.
+Business meetings in Cyprus have a tendency to go off-topic and may be completely free of concrete decisions.
 Expats should view meetings more as an opportunity to get to know their business associates.
-Only after a strong relationship has been established can actual business proceedings take place.
+Only after a strong relationship has been established will actual business proceedings take place.

 Bargaining is commonplace, negotiations can be lengthy and proposals should be designed to leave room for concessions.
-That said, finalised contracts are generally followed devoutly.
+That said, finalised contracts are generally followed to the letter.

 Dos and don’ts of doing business in Cyprus